WSU Cougars broadcasting legend Bob Robertson has died at 92

 For more than a half-century Bob Robertson’s unmistakable sign-off, “Always be a good sport, be a good sport all ways,” was as about as synonymous with Washington State football as the “Go Cougs” slogan itself.

-Bob Robertson, who logged 52 years in the broadcast booth for WSU games, died Sunday at his home in University Place, The Spokesman-Review confirmed.
+Robertson, who logged 52 years in the broadcast booth for WSU games, died Sunday at his home in University Place, The Spokesman-Review confirmed.
 He was 92.

 Cougfan.com first reported the news, although details of Robertson’s death are still unknown.
 The website reported that Robertson was “surrounded by family” at the time of his death.